 Realistically, the stock Mortifier build of bolters/flails goes down in value a bit, but many other permutations of both of these units go up in value, especially buzz blade/flamer Penitents.
 Don’t forget that these can also benefit from the War Hymn buff now as well, making them even deadlier.
 There should definitely be ways to make these work.

 Anyone who’s been playing Sisters is probably dreading reading this bit and yeah – it ain’t great.
 The good news is that you aren’t stuck on box weapons, as some feared – you can still pick freely.
 The bad news is everything else.
-Retributors have been substantially cut down to size, losing their dedicated stratagem, losing move/shoot without penalty (ignoring cover instead) and getting a new wording on the Cherubs that looks like it’s intended to only allow you to use one a turn.
+Retributors have been substantially cut down to size, losing their dedicated stratagem, losing move/shoot without penalty (ignoring cover instead) and getting a new wording on the Cherubs that looks like it’s intended to only allow you to use one a turn (edit: this has turned out to be an incredibly contentious point, and currently most people come down on still being able to use two.
+Take a look at Ruleshammer for a deeper dive into the arguments).
 There’s a reversion to 12pts each along with this, but that’s small change compared to what’s lost here.
 Despite everything, there probably is still a place for the odd multi-melta unit of these, just because it gets far more of those shots on the table far more cheaply than anywhere else, but in a book where there’s been a considerable number of tall poppies cut down to size, this is maybe the hardest single blow.
 Something needed to change here, as Retributors in their previous incarnation could be metagame warping, but as sometimes happens there have been a bunch of changes made at once that probably swings things a bit far.
 If you’re looking at your collection of 15 of these and despairing, it may be worth looking at Argent Shroud which can still allow them to move and shoot without penalty – but possibly don’t expect to keep using all of them even then.